Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 14.63/ 15.8 kg

-gas outlet through traffic jams
+Gas outlet through traffic jams

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

-Estimated price 4200 rub.
+Approximate price 4200 rub.

 Declared capacity 60 Ah